Originally published: 24 March 2026

 - Working with wood, plaster or insulation materials

-- General industrial tasks
+- General industrial and maintenance tasks

 FFP3 masks: high protection